 The U.S.-based Principles and Practice of Engineering (PE) licensing exam identifies individuals who can practice professional engineering in such a manner that will safeguard life, health, and property and promote the public welfare.
 TMS offers study guides and registration information for those wishing to take the exam, as well as the opportunity for existing PEs to help develop exam questions.

 Next Met/Mat PE Exam

-For more information, visit the National Council of Examiners for Engineering and Surveying (NCEES) PE Exam website.
+For more information, visit the National Council of Examiners for Engineering and Surveying (NCEES) PE Metallurgical and Materials Exam website.

-Each summer, TMS holds a review course focused specifically on the Metallurgical and Materials Engineering PE Licensing Exam.
-For 2020, this will be held as an online course, which will take place August 3-13.
-Learn details and register online.
+Each August, TMS holds a review course focused specifically on the Metallurgical and Materials Engineering PE Licensing Exam and lists the course information under Upcoming Professional Development Events.

 TMS offers a study guide containing sample problems and solutions relating to the Metallurgical and Materials Engineering PE exam.
 The guide is free for TMS members and costs $39.00 for non-members.

 The Metallurgical and Materials Professional Engineering exam is used to determine those candidates who are minimally competent for professional registration.
 The intent of licensure is to identify those individuals who possess the necessary qualifications to practice engineering.
 Licensure is essential to the protection of public health, safety, and welfare in matters pertaining to engineering.
 Due to the licensing process, the public can have confidence in the professional competency and conduct of engineers.
 TMS takes a lead role in developing the test employed by the National Council of Examiners for Engineering and Surveying (NCEES) to register professional metallurgical and materials engineers in the United States.